baranimo7/Wash-Trading-Detection-Tool/readme.md

 -Alternatively, you can choose from the existing collections in our database from the dropdown and get the results immediately.

--When the results are ready, you can choose from the tokens to get.
+-When the results are ready, you can choose from the tokens to get their Trade- and transaction history graphs.